fengcenhq/sliprail-extension-template/README.md

 ## Features

+- Reference manifest.json configuration for Sliprail extensions
-- Easy setup for extension development
+- Basic structure for extension development
-- Pre-configured for Sliprail compatibility

 ## Getting Started

-1. Clone this repository
+1. Clone this repository to see the manifest.json structure
+2. Visit the [sliprail-extension-bundle-template](https://github.com/fengcenhq/sliprail-extension-bundle-template) for complete examples
-2. Follow the [Sliprail extension documentation](https://sliprail.fengcen.io/blog/how-to-create-sliprail-extension) to customize
+3. Follow the [Sliprail extension documentation](https://sliprail.fengcen.io/blog/how-to-create-sliprail-extension) to customize

 ## License